smithmphs/oil_gas_lease_templates/just_minerals/lease.md

 4. TITLE RISK

      Lessor does not warrant or agree to defend any interest conveyed by this lease.
-Lessee has assumed the risk of title, lien, cloud or claim.
-Lessee agrees to hold harmless and indemnify Lessor from any and all claims, causes of action and disputes, including attorney's fees and court costs that lessor may incur as a result of lessee asserting any claim to the minerals here identified.
+Lessee assumes the risk of title, lien, cloud or claim.
+Lessee agrees to hold harmless and indemnify the lessor from any and all claims, causes of action and disputes, including attorney's fees and court costs that lessor may incur as a result of lessee asserting any claim to the minerals here identified.

 5. LEGAL RECOURSE